Viktor Ganzha

 LAST SUNSET is a mission-based level set in a post-apocalyptic world.

-1. Infiltrate the skyscraper
+Player Objectives:1.
+Infiltrate the skyscraper

 2. Find the key